ishibaro/pipelines/README.md

 # pipelines
-pipelines for PDAL, modify them as you necessary
+pipelines for PDAL, modify them according to your interests